-This page documents how to think about Spooky sizing.
-Exact safe numbers must still be validated against your own traffic shape.
+This page explains how to size Spooky nodes and how to think about safe concurrency.
+Exact numbers must be validated against your own workload.

 • concurrent downstream connections